The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Families of first order structures and geometries transverse to a family of foliations

-\end{enumerate} If $G$ is a complex semisimple Lie group and $X=G/P$ is a rational homogeneous variety, then a family of $(G,X)$-geometries is called a \emph{family of parabolic geometries}.
+Then \(\vec{A} + \fol^-_E = \dot{A}\). \end{enumerate} If \(G\) is a complex semisimple Lie group and \(X=G/P\) is a rational homogeneous variety, then a family of \pr{X,G}-geometries is called a \emph{family of parabolic geometries}.

-Recall the foliation of $\C{n}\wo\br{0}$ by radial lines.
-Clearly foliations, and even holomorphic submersions, do not generally extend to envelopes of holomorphy.
-Therefore we will pose the Hartogs extension problem only for holomorphic foliations which are already assumed to extend.
+Recall the foliation of \(\C{n}\wo\br{0}\) by radial lines.
+Clearly foliations, and even holomorphic submersions, do not generally arise as pullbacks from envelopes of holomorphy.
+Therefore we will pose the Hartogs extension problem only for holomorphic foliations which are already assumed to be pulled back.